jamesob/assumeutxo-docs/proposal/README.md

 ### How will snapshots be available from peers for a new assumeutxo value that has just been released?

 Good question - I haven't quite figured this one out yet.
 Presumably, we could have the code automatically generate snapshots every 6 months or so.
 In order to generate snapshots during runtime without impairing normal operations like new block reception, we'll probably have to refactor state-to-disk flushing to be asynchronous.

+Sjors notes that we could generate snapshots periodically based on block height, which would be useful for more than transmission to peers:

+> At fixed block intervals, the snapshots will [immediately] be useful even if they're not referenced in a release yet.
+They can be used for local backups to recover from block & chainstate data corruption.
+Each node can store the hash in a simple text file.
+When calling -reindex(chainstate) it looks for that text file.
+For pruned nodes -reindex could even just go back to the snapshot instead of all the way to genesis.
+Similarly this can be helpful when a node needs to undo pruning to rescan an old wallet.